This post may contain affiliate links.

-Bloggers will hate me for posting this, but I’m known for my honesty, maybe for being rather pedantic at times.
+Travel bloggers will hate me for posting this, but I’m known for my honesty, maybe for being rather pedantic at times.
 Reading too many travel blogs can give you entirely the wrong impression.
 This post came about after trusting information from smaller travel blogs and finding that their rosy picture was less than factual.
 Lonely Planet vs Travel Blogs.

 I’ve always been a Lonely Planet girl and I didn’t know travel blogs even existed ’till I started blogging myself.

 A whole new world opened up to me, information at my fingertips, first hand experiences, parents’ eye views.
 Fantastic!